miayam/learn-css/006 Color/README.md

 How do we adjust transparancy in hexadecimal?

 Let's say we want to add 50% transparancy to a black text (`#000000`).
-There are 4 slots to place hexadecimal value.
-Each of which has maximum value of `FF` or 255 in decimal.
+There are 4 slots to place hexadecimal value, each of which has maximum value of `FF` or 255 in decimal.
 The last slot is to define transparancy.
 What is 50% of 255?
 It is 127.5 but we round it to 128.
 We convert 128 into hexadecimal which is `80`.
 So, the  CSS value to define black with